nextcloud/documentserver_community/README.md

 ## Requirements

-The community document server only supports running on x86-64 Linux servers.
+The community document server only supports running on x86-64 Linux servers using glibc based distributions.

-When installing from git `make` and `docker` are required.

 ## Configuring OnlyOffice